top of page

 • Moment - (UPDATE: I have now tested the 18mm and 58mm and got mixed results on the 15 Pro Max - watch the video above - BUT Moment contacted me and it turns out they evidently sent me a bad lens, so I retested and the new one is better.
 See video below).
 Moment has always been my favorite case and lens brand as it relates to lightweight, easy to use mobile filmmaking gear.
 Not saying they were always the best, but they were my favorite.
 That changed starting with my iPhone 13 Pro Max as the results I got weren't great as I stated above, but I still used their cases.
 But I'm finding the T-Series are getting mixed results with the iPhone 15 Pro/Max, except for the wide which is fine.
 Lenses are moderately priced.
 Shop T-Series lenses here.

 • Moondog Labs - my first smartphone lens was from Moondog Labs.
 They are the OG anamorphic guys for sure and I still think their lenses are probably the best and especially their lens flare.
 It's the most subtle and organic blue I've seen.
 I've not heard about them updating their lens line though and I'm not sure if they need to as many of theirs have worked fine with larger sensors.
 Of course they only offer anamorphic, so it's more of a speciality shop anyway, but their lens mounts are more or less universal and a great option for that anamorphic look.
 Lenses are moderately priced.
 NOTE: Their website and Twitter/X account hasn't been updated in a while.
 Not sure what's up, but hopefully they're doing okay.
-Try shopping here.
+Try shopping here (but they appear to be gone)

 • Sandmarc - (UPDATE: I have been testing them on the 15 Pro Max - and so far, so good).
 I think since Moment was my favorite I just never really got into the Sandmarc ecosystem, but they are very similar in many respects and according to what I see their lenses are performing well and I think they're a great choice for later gen iPhones.
 I'd say they are good multi-purpose lenses for travel, social media and filmmaking & photography.
 And they use a 17mm lens mount, which is nice.
 Lenses are moderately priced.
 Shop here.